Skip to Content

 Jute is the traditional rope for Shibari.
 It has almost no stretch, flows smoothly through the hands, and its natural ‘tooth’ ensures knots and frictions stay secure.
 For suspensions, I always work with 8mm jute.
 Compared to posh—which has more of a tendency to stick—jute can always be released easily, no matter how tightly the knot has been tied.

-7mm German jute rope
+7mm 3ply jute

 Posh shibari rope